depman-org/depman/README.md

 - Command/test runner
 - CI/CD system

-It can replace (or build upon) tools as diverse as Make, Meson, Travis, GH Actions, Just, Bazel or Dagger.
+It can replace (or build upon) tools as diverse as Make, Meson, Nix, Travis, GH Actions, Just, Bazel or Dagger.

 ## Features
-- General purpose: No assumptions about language, project type, ecosystem, or tooling.
+- **General purpose**: No assumptions about language, project type, ecosystem, or tooling.
-- Flexible: You 'just write a shell script'.
-There is no DSL or programming language besides Nu.
+- **Flexible**: You 'just write a shell script'.
+There is no DSL or programming language (besides Nushell).
-- Interoperable with any other tool: Depman does everything in a single self contained 'depman/' directory.
+- **Interoperable**: Everything Depman does happens in a single self contained 'depman/' directory anywhere in your project.
-- Secure: Everything is fully isolated from your system with rootless containers.
+- **Secure**: Everything is fully isolated from your system with rootless containers.
-- Reproducible: Every input/dependency is pinned with its content hash, including the container and Depman itself.
-Every input can be signed too.
+- **Reproducible (Repeatable)**: Every input/dependency is pinned with its content hash.
-- Fast: Caches everything.
+- **Fast**: Caches as much as possible.
-- Cross-platform: Works on Linux, MacOS and *uh... wait a sec, do people still use Windows?
-Let me check...* and Windows.
+- **Cross-platform**: Works on Linux, MacOS and Windows.
-- Backwards & forwards compatible: Everything runs in a container, so any version of Depman can build a project using any version of Depman.
+- **Backwards & forwards compatible**: Any version of Depman can build a project using any version of Depman.
-- Modern: Written in Nushell, a statically typed, compiled, mostly functional cross-platform shell and programming language written in Rust.
+- **Modern**: Written in Nushell, a statically typed, functionally oriented cross-platform shell and programming language written in Rust.

 ### Values
 Ordered by priority:

-1. Security: Depman will warn you and not proceed if any your dependencies have changed a single bit.
+1. Reliability & Security: Depman will warn you and not proceed if any your dependencies have changed a single bit.
 It will never auto-update dependencies.
 2. Minimalism:
-    - In behavior: The usage manual (following two sections in this file) should never exceed 5 minutes in reading time.
+    - In behavior: The usage manual (following two sections of this file) should never exceed 5 minutes in reading time.
     - In implementation: The total LoC should always remain below 1000.
 3. Convenience: Wherever isn’t incompatible with the above values, we pursue the most convenient UX.

 ## The files

 All files `depman` uses are in the self-contained `depman/` directory.
-You can place it anywhere.

 ```
 my-project/